bhardwajgaurav007/lending-club-case-study/README.md

 # lending-club-case-study
-The project is related to a case study of analysisng existing data of Bike-Sharing providers so as to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19
+The project is related to a case study of analysisng existing data of loan applications so as to find the attributes of customers linked to high default rate of loan repayment

 ## Description
-BoomBikes is US bike-sharing provider who has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
-They want to understand the factors on which the demand for these shared bikes depends.
-Specifically, they want to understand the factors affecting the demand for these shared bikes in the American market.
-THe want to understand
-1.Which variables are significant in predicting the demand for shared bikes.
-2.How well those variables describe the bike demands
+The consumer finance company is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
+Borrowers can easily access lower interest rate loans through a fast online interface.
+For any loan application it receives, there are two types of risks associated with it:-
+1. Not approving loan of the customers who are very likely to repay the loan is a loss of business opportunity to the company
+2. Approving loan of the customers who are not likely to repay the loan will result a loss to the company in future

 ## Technologies Used
 - python
-- numpy
-- matplotlib
-- pandas
-- seaborn
+	@@ -16,13 +15,10 @@ For any loan application it receives, there are two types of risks associated wi
 - math

 ## Conclusion
-• The demand for bike is more during Cloudy/misty(category 2) and light(category 3) rainy weather compared to heavy rain(category 4) and least during clear/partly cloud(category 1) weather.
-• There has been increase in demand of bikes over time i.e. there was significantly more demand during the year 2019 compared to the year 2018
-• There is more variation in demand of bikes(more min-max difference) during Holidays compared to non-holidays with on an average less demand of bikes during holidays compared to non-holidays.
-• Month of Jan has lowest demand of bikes and September being the highest.
+1. Higher the propotion of installment to the monthly salary of a customer higher is probability of charged off
+2. Higher the loan amount higher is the probability higher is probability of charged off
+3. Loan for the purpose of 'small business' has a very high probability of charged off followed by 'debt consolidation' purpose and 'house' purpose
+4. loan issued during December has a high probability of charged off compared to Feb and Mar months
+5. Customers with Number of public record bankruptcies greater than 0, are more likely to get loan Charged Off
+6. Customer with no employment are more likely to get loan Charged Off
+7. Higher the dti, higher is the probability of loan getting Charged Off

 ## Contact
 Created by @bhardwajgaurav007 and @vijayktiwary - feel free to contact me!

 ## License
 This project is open source and free to use/edit by anyone